Prevention and Peacebuilding

 - Our Data for Peace workstream is building a multi-stakeholder community to support innovative, data-driven and tech-forward approaches to prevention and peacebuilding.

 - Our Good Peacebuilding Financing workstream develops action-oriented recommendations to improve the way development cooperation works in fragile countries.

-We also bring a strong gender-based analysis to our work, highlighting the centrality of the women, peace, and security agenda to prevention and durable peace.
+We bring a strong gender-based analysis to our work, highlighting the centrality of the women, peace, and security agenda to prevention and durable peace.
 As part of this effort, we provide analysis on women in peace operations and senior appointments in the UN, and we keep an extensive data set on both through our UN Senior Leadership Appointments Dashboard.